 “But I Had a Happy Childhood”: Why Therapists Go Back to the Past

-But as Dr. Gabor Maté—a renowned physician, speaker, and author known for his work on trauma, addiction, and mind-body health—reminds us, trauma is not what happens to you—it’s what happens inside you as a result of what happened (or didn’t happen) to you.
+But as Dr. Gabor Maté — a renowned physician, speaker, and author known for his work on trauma, addiction, and mind-body health — reminds us, trauma isn’t just what happens to you.
+It’s also what happens inside you as a result of what happened (or didn’t happen).

 Why Do Therapists Talk About Childhood?